-Semaphore's Docker platform has Docker 1.12.6, docker-machine 0.8.2, and docker-compose 1.9.0 pre-installed, so you'll be ready to use the Docker CLI once you've made the switch in your build commands.
+Semaphore's Docker platform has Docker 1.12.6, docker-machine 0.8.2, and docker-compose 1.12.0 pre-installed, so you'll be ready to use the Docker CLI once you've made the switch in your build commands.

-in your repository.
-This step is done automatically when you use
+To avoid including the project's dependency cache in Docker's build context, add .semaphore-cache to the dockerignore file in your repository.
+This step is done automatically when you use docker-cache.

 To learn more about using Docker, please consult the following guides: